-It’s deftly snapped up a 20% earn in potential exposure to the Tulianyo Project – which has a potential in ground value of up to US$6 billion.
+It’s deftly snapped up a 20% earn in potential exposure to the Tulainyo Project – which has a potential in ground value of up to US$6 billion.

 That’s a net potential prize of $1.2 billion to this tiny company.

-The Tulianyo Project has been independently appraised to host up to 6 TCF of recoverable gas – this is giant scale – and untested.
+The Tulainyo Project has been independently appraised to host up to 6 TCF of recoverable gas – this is giant scale – and untested.

 Drilling in 2014 at the project encountered multiple, stacked, gas bearing conventional reservoirs… however they were not tested due to mechanical difficulties.